-\subsection{Judging Reward: “When to Think”}
+\subsection{Judging Reward: When to Think}

-We further explore how to guide MLLMs on \textit{when to think}: applying thorough reasoning for complex problems while giving direct responses to simple ones.
-The central challenge is to assess task difficulty and adapt the reasoning strategy accordingly, ensuring efficiency without sacrificing quality.
-To this end, we introduce a \textbf{Judging Reward}, which incentivizes the model to first determine whether reasoning is necessary before generating a response, thereby balancing effectiveness with efficiency.
+We further guide MLLMs on \textit{when to think}: applying detailed reasoning only for complex problems while giving direct responses to simple ones.
+The goal is to balance efficiency and effectiveness by adapting the reasoning to task difficulty.
+To this end, we introduce a \textbf{Judging Reward}, which incentivizes the model to determine whether reasoning is necessary before generating a response.

-Specifically, the model is required to decide whether a given question necessitates a detailed reasoning process (\texttt{think}) or can be answered directly (\texttt{direct}).
-The reward depends on the appropriateness of this decision, measured against ground-truth labels indicating task complexity.
-For complex questions, choosing \texttt{think} yields a score of $d_{\text{judge}}=1$, and otherwise $0$.
-For simple questions, choosing \texttt{direct} is rewarded with $d_{\text{judge}}=1$, while initiating unnecessary reasoning results in $0$.
-The final judging reward is therefore defined as $\mathcal{R}{\text{judge}} = d{\text{judge}}$.
-By optimizing this reward, SAIL-RL trains the model to assess the necessity of reasoning before responding, thereby improving efficiency without sacrificing accuracy on complex tasks.
+Specifically, the model is required to output a thinking decision before answering.
+This decision is evaluated against ground-truth complexity labels.
+The reward $d_{\text{judge}}$ is binary: it is set to $1$ if the model's decision aligns with the ground truth (i.e., choosing thinking mode for complex tasks or no-thinking mode for simple tasks); otherwise, it is $0$.
+This simple mechanism penalizes both \textit{under-reasoning} on complex tasks and \textit{over-thinking} on simple tasks.
+By optimizing $\mathcal{R}_{\text{judge}} = d_{\text{judge}}$, SAIL-RL enables adaptive reasoning, ensuring that rigorous thinking is triggered only when necessary.